App & Browser Testing Made Easy

 1. It offers several APIs which can be used to implement more features in the CI/CD pipeline as required.

-2. It’s easy to use, especially if the project code is already hosted by GitLab.
+2. It’s easy to use, primarily if GitLab hosts the project code.

 3. There’s no need to worry about set-up, configuration, and all the other headaches that come with using a third-party tool.

-4. GitLab offers security in the form of full control over access and the code storage location.
+4. GitLab offers security through full control over access and the code storage location.

 5. No plugins are required with GitLab.